ravnhq/JS-Nerdery-Challenges/questionnaire.md

         },
     };
     const copyByObjectAssign = Object.assign({}, nestedObject);

     //In this case only change in copyByObjectAssign because this field is in the first level of the object copyByObjectAssign.lastName = 'Mendoza';

-     //change in both objects because this field is in the second level (nested) copyByObjectAssign.adress.municipio = 'San Juan Nonualco';
+     //Change in both objects (nestedObject and copyByObjectAssign) because this field
+     //is in the second level (nested)
+    copyByObjectAssign.adress.municipio = 'San Juan Nonualco';

 > > **Copy using JSON.stringify/parse**